laozhou-in-germany/Chens_LMS_Public/docs/docs/index.md

 - Tower of Review (Periodic Review)
 - Place of Doing (Project Implementation)
 - River of Knowledge (Outside Would)
+The purpose of each district is described in the figure below.

 ![image-20220815232044684](images/image-20220815232044684.png)
 More see [LMS as a medieval town](ref10_lms_as_a_medieval_town.md)

-I hope, the LMS provides you an easy access to start with Obsidian.md and the purposeful usage of it, and inspired you to create your own workflow to manage goals, write journal and manage the knowledge.
+I hope, the LMS provides you easy access to start with Obsidian.md and the purposeful usage of it, and inspired you to create your own workflow to manage goals, write journals, and manage your knowledge.

 ## Github
-The LMS is hosted on GitHub. [laozhou-in-germany/Chens_LMS_Public](https://github.com/laozhou-in-germany/Chens_LMS_Public)
+The LMS is hosted on GitHub: [laozhou-in-germany/Chens_LMS_Public](https://github.com/laozhou-in-germany/Chens_LMS_Public)

 ## Credit
 - [Obsidian.md](https://obsidian.md/)